Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 - `player [<decimal>]` : ask a player for input, it is the default input if no number is given the current player is used
 - `auto`: no player input, filter from all the avalaible instances of the requested type.
 If not filter is given all instances will be accepted.
   - exceptions: if no type satisfies the defined filter if the input type is a list it will return none if optional else the action will fail
+- `verb`: special input  that can be used only in verbs, defines inputs that need to be passed trough the calling statement

 ### Optional Inputs
 an optional input defines in the its definition the `optional` keyword and it means that input can assume the value of none when no input is given by the